dzoladz/palimpsest/content/en/docs/notebooks/networks/networking.md

 | Router     | IP        |             |
 |            | ICMP      |             |
 |            | Routing   |             |

+Hardware -
+* Routers - Concerned with connecting *networks* together.

+Routers determine the best route for transmitting data.
+Do not forward broadcast packets.
+Routers can communicate with each other and exchange networks that each know s about

 ### Layer 4 - Transport